alansun25/alansun25/README.md

 I'm a sophomore at Williams College pursuing a double-major in Computer Science and Statistics.

 Currently:
-- Performing network analysis research at Williams (network simulations using R).
+- Performing [network analysis research](https://github.com/alansun25/network-analysis) at Williams (network simulations using R).
 - Doing full stack development at [Algora PBC](https://algora.io/#/) (working with TypeScript, React, and Go).
 - Building a virtual, in-browser study environment (inspired by [Virtual Cottage](https://store.steampowered.com/app/1369320/Virtual_Cottage/)).
-- Tracking my basketball shooting workout data to eventually build a dashboard containing visualizations and statistical analyses of my progress.
+- Tracking my basketball shooting workout data to eventually build a web dashboard containing visualizations and statistical analyses of my progress.
 - Learning Python.

 Thanks for stopping by!